OMaraLab/sushi/docs/_sources/new_computer.rst.txt

 Obtain a USB drive with Ubuntu
 ===============================

 You need to somehow create a bootable USB stick.
 This is easiest in Ubuntu and there are many tutorials already, so I won’t clutter it up.
+(Katie has one).

 Install Ubuntu and drivers
 ==========================